junxit/us-congress-bills-110/metadata.md

 - 2007-10-05 — Committee on Agriculture discharged.
 - 2007-10-05 — Committee on Agriculture discharged.
 - 2007-10-05 — Placed on the Union Calendar, Calendar No. 224.
+- 2007-10-22 — Rules Committee Resolution H. Res.
+763 Reported to House.
+Rule provides for consideration of H.R.
+1011 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+- 2007-10-23 — Amendment (A001) offered by Mr. Goodlatte. (consideration: CR H11905-11907; text: CR H11905)
+- 2007-10-23 — Amendment (A002) offered by Mr. Rahall. (consideration: CR H11908; text: CR H11908)
+- 2007-10-23 — Amendment agreed to by House: On agreeing to the Goodlatte amendment (A001) Agreed to by voice vote.
+- 2007-10-23 — Amendment agreed to by House: On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-23 — Considered under the provisions of rule H. Res.
+763. (consideration: CR H11900-11908; text of measure as introduced: CR H11900-11902; text of measure as reported in House: CR H11902-11903)
+- 2007-10-23 — DEBATE - The House proceeded with 10 minutes of debate on the Goodlatte amendment.
+- 2007-10-23 — DEBATE - The House proceeded with 10 minutes of debate on the Lamborn motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a new subsection to motorize access in emergencies.
+- 2007-10-23 — DEBATE - The House proceeded with one hour of debate on H.R.
+1011.
+- 2007-10-23 — House amendment agreed to: On agreeing to the Goodlatte amendment (A001) Agreed to by voice vote.
+- 2007-10-23 — House amendment agreed to: On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-23 — House amendment offered
+- 2007-10-23 — House amendment offered
+- 2007-10-23 — House amendment offered/reported by : Amendment (A001) offered by Mr. Goodlatte.(consideration: CR H11905-11907; text: CR H11905)
+- 2007-10-23 — House amendment offered/reported by : Amendment (A002) offered by Mr. Rahall.(consideration: CR H11908; text: CR H11908)
+- 2007-10-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-23 — Mr. Lamborn moved to recommit with instructions to Natural Resources. (consideration: CR H11907-11908; text: CR H11907)
+- 2007-10-23 — On agreeing to the Goodlatte amendment (A001) Agreed to by voice vote.
+- 2007-10-23 — On agreeing to the Rahall amendment (A002) Agreed to by voice vote.
+- 2007-10-23 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 236 - 178 (Roll no. 994).
+- 2007-10-23 — On passage Passed by voice vote.
+- 2007-10-23 — Passed/agreed to in House: On passage Passed by voice vote.
+- 2007-10-23 — Rule H. Res.
+763 passed House.
+- 2007-10-23 — Rule provides for consideration of H.R.
+1011 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+- 2007-10-23 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11907)